 What am I working on at the moment?

 A few weeks ago, I started planning my first book about feeling culturally different as an Asian Australian and a creative person.
-I’ve also been busy with freelance writing assignments – mostly unpaid – on youth and human rights issues and this blog.

 As writers, our patience is always tested.
 Countless times ideas hit us – when we’re standing on a packed train, when we’re in the shower – and we just can’t sit down then and put them into sentences.
 Sure, we can jot the ideas down quickly on paper so we won’t forget, but it’s always some time before we get the chance to make stories out of them.

-Juggling a full time job alongside writing projects, finding time to write at my own leisure is hard.
 The best time for us to write is when our heads are clear and we’re settled in a comfortable spot.
 Crafting stories takes time: we need time to research, time to give our stories a certain “flow”, time to put our thoughts into coherent sentences us and others will understand.

 And so writing takes a lot of planning and it comes with the challenge of being logical in the midst of creative chaos, pulling tangled emotions from the depths of us and weaving them in between organised words.